Real Estate Agents and the Self-Directed IRA

 This is very important, as it can help you determine whether your client can make the investment or not.
 The IRS has prohibited transactions, which include investments people cannot make with their IRA, such as life insurance.
 Don’t worry, real estate is not one of those investments.

 However, you should concern yourself with “disqualified persons.”
 In general, a disqualified person is anyone up and down the client’s family line, such as their parents and their children.
 A disqualified person also includes your client’s spouse.
 Your client cannot engage in any transaction with a disqualified person.
-If he or she is trying to do so, they cannot make the investment.
+If he or she is trying to do so, the investment should not be made.

 Refer a Passive Custodian